Base

 Lost Password

-Activates the lost password function on the login page.
-If set to no only administrators may change the user’s password - users may update their own password if they’re still logged in and they have the required permission.
+Activates the Forgot password? and You can request your password here. function on the login page.
+If set to no, only administrators may change the user’s password - users may update their own password if they’re still logged in and they have the required permission.

 Figure showing activated "Lost Password" setting